-rather every genuine philosophical problem is, in each case, a single specific problem.
-But, on the other hand, no genuine philosophical problem is a so-called specialized problem.
-Every genuine problem is a fundamental problem."17 At the end of his Antrittsvorlesung of 1929, Heidegger asserts once again this philosophical origin: "As long as human beings exist, philosophizing of some sort occurs.
-Philosophy-what we call philosophy-is the getting under way of metaphysics, in which it comes to itself and to its explicit tasks."18
+hand, no genuine philosophical problem is a so-called specialized problem.
+Every genuine problem is a fundamental problem.16

+At the end of his Antrittsvorlesung 1929, Heidegger asserts once again this philosophical origin: "As long as human beings exist, philosophizing of some sort occurs.
+Philosophy - what we call philosophy - is the getting under way of metaphysics, in which it comes to itself and to its explicit tasks."17

-In the Antrittsvorlesung, What is Metaphysics, and the subsequent lecture courses Heidegger changes the wording of the Being-question in Being and Time.
-The guiding question is no longer to ask the meaning of Being, but to pose the fundamental question of metaphysics: Why are there beings at all instead of nothing?
-The shift is significant because it demonstrates that a direct, concrete and existential philosophical articulation is preferable to the academic style in Being and Time.
-The questions posed in these lecture courses are to confront the listeners and readers with the purpose of awakening the metaphysical disposition within them to philosophize, i.e., to intro-duce the audience into philosophy.
+Here, in the Antrittsvorlesung What is Metaphysics and the subsequent lecture courses, Heidegger has changed the formulation of the Being-question in Being and Time.
+The guiding question is no longer to ask the meaning of Being, but to post the fundamental question of metaphysics: Why are there beings at all instead of nothing?
+The shift is significant because it demonstrates that a direct, concrete, and existential philosophical articulation is preferable to the academic style in Being and Time.
+The questions posted in these lecture courses are to confront the listeners and readers with the purpose to awaken the metaphysical disposition within them to philosophize, i.e., to intro-duce the audience into philosophy.

 How can we come to this fundamental question of metaphysics?
 Surely this is not an ordinary question.
-However, we cannot get the impact of this question and are initiated into philosophization through reading or hearing it; or attending a lecture.
-The profound meaning of this question can only be understood when we suddenly find ourselves
+However, we cannot feel the impact of this question and be initiated into philosophization through reading or hearing it, or by attending a lecture.
+The profound meaning of this question can only be understood when we suddenly find ourselves in a definite situation, a "mood" or "attunement" (Stimmung).
+It may be in great despair or joy, in Angst or

-17 Martin Heidegger, The Metaphysical Foundations of Logic, trans.
-Michael Heim, Bloomington, IN: Indiana University Press, 1984, p.
-7. The following paragraph concerning the teaching of academic philosophy warrants notice from us, philosophy teachers of to-day universities.
-"The widespread sterility of academic philosophy course is also caused by the attempt to instruct the students with the well-known broad brushstrokes, in possibly one semester, about everything in the world, or about even more than that.
+16 Heidegger, The Metaphysical Foundation of Logic, trans.
+Michael Heim, Bloomington: Indiana University Press, 1984, 7.
+The following paragraph, concerning the teaching of academic philosophy, deserves notice from us philosophy teachers at today's universities: "The widespread sterility of academic philosophy course is also caused by the attempt to instruct the students with the well known broad brushstrokes, in possibly one semester, about everything in the world, or about even more than that.
 One is supposed to learn to swim, but only goes meandering on the riverbank, converses about the murmuring of the stream, and talks about the cities and towns the river passes.
 This guarantees that the spark never flashes over to the individual student, kindling a light in him which can never be extinguished in his Dasein."
-(Ibid.)

-18 Martin Heidegger, "What is Metaphysics" in Pathmarks, edited by William McNeill, Cambridge and New York: Cambridge University Press, 1998, p.
-96.
+17 Heidegger, "What is Metaphysics," in Pathmarks, 96.